taw00/howto/howto-configure-send-only-email-via-smtp-relay.md

 sudo alternatives --config mta
 ```

-It will look something like this, select ssmtp with the right number and exit...
+It will look something like this, select sSMTP with the right number and exit...

 ```
 There are 3 programs which provide 'mta'.